What tax alpha isn’t

 “You’re always going to come out better when you are making smart decisions from a tax perspective.”

-She describes the bottom line: “You see claims in the market that tax alpha can increase returns by one per cent a year, maybe a bit north of that.
+She describes the bottom line: “You see claims in the market that tax alpha can increase returns by 1% a year, maybe a bit north of that.
 What really that comes down to is volatility in the market and the tax bracket that the investor is in, both when they’re executing the strategy and when they anticipate realizing tax that they may have deferred,” Hett says.

 “Absolutely,” Hett says.